mlzxy/ionic-cache-src/README.md

 # NOTICE

-- I am a little bit rushed with writing 0.5.0, fix several bugs in 0.5.3
+- Enhancements in 0.6.0
+  - support expire

 - Enhancements in 0.5.0
   - support background image